othermedia/js-handbook/functional-programming.md

 The term 'lambda' comes from the [lambda calculus][lc], where the Greek letter λ denotes a function.
-Lambdas are useful for ad-hoc function definitions, where a function is not going to be reused, but they are most important--both in JavaScript development generally, and in functional programming specifically--for creating _closures_.
+Lambdas are useful for ad-hoc function definitions, where a function is not going to be reused, but they are most important---both in JavaScript development generally, and in functional programming specifically---for creating _closures_.

   [lc]: http://en.wikipedia.org/wiki/Lambda_calculus